 City of New Orleans

-Written by Steve Goodman
+Written Steve Goodman

 Recorded by Frank McKinnon